 Another easy method to get paint off the mirror is to use a melamine sponge (also known as a magic eraser).
 Get the sponge wet and then simply smooth the sponge over the mirror surface until all the paint comes off.

-There is not too much scrubbing involved with this method.
+There is not too much scrubbing involved with this method and works great on oversized floor mirrors.

 3. Nail Polish Remover (Acetone)